Fairy Glen (RSPB reserve): Folklore

 The Glen is connected to some ancient costoms.
 Children of nearby villages used to cast flowers petals in the burn, in order to encourage the fairies to provide fresh water to their hamlets.

 A peculiar sight in the Fairy Glen are some old logs known as Money trees, bearing hundreds of coins hammered into their wood, traditionally considered gifts to the fairies.
 Nowadays the management of the nature reserve discourages this habit, because of the pollution produced by metal corrosion and oxidation.

 Access

 A footpath follows the small river from its mouth in Rosemarkie beach flanking two pleasant waterfalls and, after the uppermost of them, ends up in a tiny road which runs on the left side of the glen.
 A car park is available close to the beginning of the walk.
-Some part of the footpath are steep and can become slippery with rainy weather; dogs can access the walk but have to be conducted on short leads from April to August, because of the disrurbance they can cause to wildlife.
+Some part of the footpath are steep and can become slippery with rainy weather; dogs can access the walk but have to be conducted on short leads from April to August, because of the disturbance they can cause to wildlife.